arielf/cuts/README.md

 $ cuts file.csv 0 1 2
 ```

+Minimal typing is also what guided the decision to include the
+functionality of `paste` in `cuts`.

-## Input flexibility and tolerance to missing data
+## Input flexibility & tolerance to missing data

 One thing that `cuts` does is try and be completely tolerant
 and supportive to cases of missing data.
 If you try to paste two columns,